• Skip to primary navigation

 Commercially grown vegetables might have a waxed coating that messes with the pickling process.
 So if you do use supermarket vegetables, do your best to clean them as thoroughly as possible.

 Although it’s preferable to use freshly picked produce when pickling, you can also use veggies that are getting too ripe.
-For homesteaders that have an overabundant harvest this fall, pickling offers a great preservation and flavor-alternative to basic canning.
+For homesteaders who have an overabundant harvest this fall, pickling offers a great preservation and flavor alternative to basic canning.

 Making Your Vinegar Brine